Bob Knight, 2015 Class Honored at 10th Annual Ceremony

-COLUMBUS – Legendary college basketball coach Bob Knight will be the keynote speaker at the Ohio Basketball Hall of Fame’s 10th Anniversary Celebration and Ceremony on May 2, 2015 at the Greater Columbus Convention Center.
+COLUMBUS – Legendary college basketball coach Bob Knight was the keynote speaker at the Ohio Basketball Hall of Fame’s 10th Anniversary Celebration and Ceremony on May 2, 2015 at the Greater Columbus Convention Center.

-Knight, who was among those in the Hall of Fame’s charter class in 2006, will receive the 2015 Ohio Heritage Award, presented to a previous inductee of the Ohio Basketball Hall of Fame who has left his or her mark on Ohio after an active basketball career.
+Knight, who was among those in the Hall of Fame’s charter class in 2006, received the 2015 Ohio Heritage Award, presented to a previous inductee of the Ohio Basketball Hall of Fame who has left his or her mark on Ohio after an active basketball career.

 Jerry Lucas, a teammate of Knight’s at Ohio State University in the early 1960s, was the recipient of the first Ohio Heritage Award in 2012.